imathis/jekyll-liquid-plus/README.md

 #### Include syntax

-The new syntax may seem a bit crazy out of contex of use, but the examples below are nice.
+The new syntax may seem a bit crazy out of context of use, but the examples below are nice.

 ```
            Cascade and/or ternary exp    post condition      local vars